 - Requires user consent

-to wrap the local storage APIs:
+First, add the following JS functions to wwwroot/index.html to wrap the local storage API:

 <script>